peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A text string.
+* A text string containing the converted object in JSON format.

 ### ToJSONString
     public java.lang.String ToJSONString​(JSONOptions options)
-Converts this object to a string in JavaScript object Notation (JSON) format, using the specified options to control the encoding process.
+Converts this object to a text string in JavaScript object Notation (JSON) format, using the specified options to control the encoding process.
  This function works not only with arrays and maps, but also integers, strings, byte arrays, and other JSON data types.
 Notes: